EBITDA vs. Cash Flow: What’s the Difference?

 There are two key metrics at the forefront of financial analysis and decision-making in the business world: EBITDA and cash flow.
 While both offer valuable insights into a company’s financial health, they serve different purposes and paint distinct pictures of its fiscal status.

-Understanding the nuances between EBITDA vs. cash flow from operations is essential for business owners, investors, and financial professionals who want to make decisions as informed as they are strategic.
-Here, we dive into the depths of EBITDA and cash flow, helping you understand the differences.
+Understanding the nuances between EBITDA vs. cash flow is essential for business owners, investors, and financial professionals who want to make informed, strategic decisions.

 What Is Cash Flow?